 CoreLogic.
-On December 12, 2019, we entered into a joint venture (the Senator JV) with affiliates of Senator Investment Group, LP (Senator) designed to provide a mechanism to allow us and Senator to jointly invest in CoreLogic, Inc. (CoreLogic).
-In December 2019, we initially contributed \$90.9 million of cash in exchange for a 49.0% interest in the Senator JV and a deposit on hand with the Senator JV.
-Affiliates of Senator are the general partner of the Senator JV and hold the balance of the limited partnership interests of the Senator JV.
-In the year ended December 31, 2020, we invested an additional \$201.2 million in the Senator JV.
+On December 12, 2019, we entered into a joint venture (the Senator JV) with affiliates of Senator Investment Group, LP (Senator) designed to provide a mechanism to allow us and Senator to jointly invest in and attempt to acquire CoreLogic, Inc. (CoreLogic).
+Cannae contributed a total of \$292.1 million and initially held a 49% interest in the Senator JV.
+During 2020, Cannae and Senator submitted proposals to CoreLogic's board of directors pursuant to which Cannae and Senator would acquire CoreLogic.
+These proposals were rejected, a special meeting of CoreLogic shareholders was called to elect independent directors to the CoreLogic board and three directors nominated by Senator and Cannae were appointed to CoreLogic's board of directors.